 Arthur Ripstein is a professor of law and of philosophy at the University of Toronto.
 He was appointed to the Department of Philosophy in 1987, promoted to full professor in 1996, and appointed to the Faculty of Law in 1999.
-He was Laurance S. Rockefeller Visiting Fellow at Princeton in 1995-96, and held a Connaught fellowship in the spring term of 2000.
+He was Laurance S. Rockefeller Visiting Fellow at Princeton in 1995-96, held a Connaught fellowship in the spring term of 2000, and holds a Killam Fellowship for 2016-2018.
 He received a doctorate in philosophy from the University of Pittsburgh, a degree in law from Yale, and an undergraduate degree from the University of Manitoba.

 Professor Ripstein’s research and teaching interests include torts, criminal law, legal theory, and political philosophy.

 - Killam Fellowship, Canada Council for the Arts (2016)

 - Faculty Award, University of Toronto Alumni Association (2012)

 - Nicholas Hoare/Renaud Bray Book Prize of the Canadian Philosophical Association (2001)

 - Rockefeller Visiting Fellowship, Princeton University (1994-1995)

 - Video: Kissel Lecture at Harvard University, “Perpetual War or Perpetual Peace?“

 - Audio: Society for Applied Philosophy Annual Lecture, King’s College London, “Reclaiming Proportionality.”
 Listen to Prof. Ripstein’s interview about the lecture.

 - Looking for a different Ripstein instead?
 Read about Mexican filmmaker Arturo Ripstein.
 Read about Ripstein’s mother, Ellen, who was a spy and later Canada’s first woman stockbroker.
 Watch the other Ellen Ripstein, his cousin the crossword puzzle solver, win the world crossword championship.